liferay/lexicon-site/src/pages/docs/patterns/Forms/multiStepFormSimplified.md

 ---
-title: "Multi step form simplified"
+title: "Multi Step Form Simplified"
 description: "Multi step form simplified is used as a progressive disclosure method to guide the user through a task divided in several steps in a light way."
 layout: "guide"
 weight: 1